-The Doctrinal Basis is a UCCF statement of faith that we, along with other Christian Unions across the country, adhere to.
-It is an important common ground that enables students from different churches and denominations to encourage and support each other in our mission to give every student in St Andrews the opportunity to hear and respond to the good news of Jesus Christ.
-All those who speak at CU meetings or events, along with paid members of CU and the committee, have to sign the doctrinal basis.
-For more information about why there is a doctrinal basis, visit the UCCF page here.
-If you have any questions about the doctrinal basis feel free to ask the committee or Matty Guy, our staff worker, and we will endeavour to answer your questions.
+The Doctrinal Basis is a statement of faith drawn up by UCCF that we adhere to, alongside other Christian Unions across the UK.
+It is very helpful in establishing common ground for students from a wide range of different churches and denominations to come together, enabling us all to encourage and support each other in our mission to give every student in St Andrews the opportunity to hear and respond to the good news of Jesus Christ.
+Committee members are asked to sign the Doctrinal Basis when they take up their roles, and we refer to it as a way of ensuring we’re all on the same page.
+For more information about why there is a Doctrinal Basis, visit the UCCF page here.
+If you have any questions about the DB, please feel free to ask the committee or Emily Brown, our staff worker – we’re always happy to chat!

 The Doctrinal Basis is as follows: